(July 29, 2020) WEBINAR: Cancer Research in Small Animals: A Review of Recent Publications Using High Frequency Ultrasound

-This webinar hosted by Scintica Instrumentation will discuss the benefits of ultrasound imaging in cancer research.
-Ms. Tonya Coulthard will be the presenter of this webinar, she will touch on several topics throughout the presentation as they pertain to cancer biology and preclinical imaging.
+This webinar hosted by Scintica Instrumentation discussed the benefits of ultrasound imaging in cancer research.
+Ms. Tonya Coulthard was the presenter of this webinar, she touched on several topics throughout the presentation as they pertain to cancer biology and preclinical imaging.
 First off a brief overview of the different types of tumor models, followed by a look at the differences between optical and ultrasound imaging in cancer research, and finally a brief thought on image guided injections for placement of tumor cells in various models.

-During the last half of the webinar Tonya will walk participants through some of the recent publications using high frequency ultrasound imaging to monitor tumor growth, study therapeutic effect on progression, as well as some publications using a variety of contrast agents.
-The work will highlight researchers using the Prospect T1 system manufactured by S-Sharp.
+During the last half of the webinar Tonya walked participants through some of the recent publications using high frequency ultrasound imaging to monitor tumor growth, study therapeutic effect on progression, as well as some publications using a variety of contrast agents.
+The work highlighted researchers using the Prospect T1 system manufactured by S-Sharp.

 Ultrasound imaging is a non-invasive imaging technique using sound waves to produce images of a variety of internal structures, including tumors.
 Ultrasound is used clinically, as well as preclinically to detect and assess tumor location and size, as well as therapeutic response.
 Many tumor models use mice and/or rats, necessitating high frequency ultrasound with image resolution down to 30µm.

 Ultrasound vs. optical imaging in cancer research